What Happens to Your Retirement Plans If the Stock Market Drops 50%?

 Turning a Crash Into an Opportunity

-If the market drops 50% today, it may actually be the optimal time for a **Roth Conversion**.
-By moving funds from a Traditional IRA to a Roth IRA while asset values are depressed, you pay taxes on a much smaller “bucket” of money.
-When the market eventually recovers, that growth happens entirely tax-free inside the Roth account.
+A 50% market drop is painful, but it can also create one of the best windows for a Roth conversion.
+By moving funds from a Traditional IRA to a Roth IRA while asset values are depressed, you pay income taxes on a much smaller dollar amount.
+When the market eventually recovers, all of that growth happens inside the Roth account, permanently sheltered from future taxation.
+The deeper the downturn, the larger the potential long-run benefit of acting during the trough.

 Consult a Professional for Help